-What is a reflective essay?
+What is a Reflective Essay?

 Reflective essay writing can be a very challenging task.
 The impact of such essay writing is multifaceted: starting from the obvious essay skills enhancement to the more complicated transference of self-reflection skills into real life.
 If taken outside the academic setting, the ability to self-reflect and find the root-cause of a given event is of great help to just about any individual.

-Reflective Essay Structure
+Reflective Essay Outline Format

-Any reflective essay is still a typical essay, requiring anyone working on it to maintain the basic essay format: introduction, body paragraphs and a conclusion.
-The introduction contains your thesis statement and some general background information about the topic.
+The introduction should be the part of the essay that grabs a reader's attention to make them interested in the rest of the story.
+It should include your thesis statement and some general background information about the topic.
 It’s here that you present your basic essay idea which is then elaborated in the body paragraphs.
-Introductory part of your essay (any essay, not just reflective one) serves the eye-catching purpose: if the reader finds your essay boring after the first couple of sentences, your paper won’t be read any further.
-Academic essays however are different: your professors will definitely read them till the end, however if they find them irrelevant or not to the point, your final grade will go down.
+The introductory part of your essay (any essay, not just reflective one) serves the eye-catching purpose: if the reader finds your essay boring after the first couple of sentences, your paper won’t be read any further.
+Academic essays, however, are different: your professors will definitely read them till the end, however, if they find them irrelevant or not to the point, your final grade will go down.

 • Whether you achieve your aims

-• What you would like to change if you were to repeat the process
+• What would you like to change if you were to repeat the process

 • What were the key learning outcomes

-• Will and how you would apply the gained knowledge in future work
+• Will and how would you apply the gained knowledge in future work

 • How will you propose to make improvements

-As such a reflection essay is usually undertaken at graduate level, you are expected to carry out your reflections professionally, and objectively and write your reflective essay using appropriate vocabulary, and in suitable writing style.
+As such a reflection essay is usually undertaken at the graduate level, you are expected to carry out your reflections professionally, and objectively and write your reflective essay using appropriate vocabulary, and in suitable writing style.

 If you want to entrust the writing process to professionals, we are ready to help you write your essay effectively.